r-pufky/docs/source/printing/brother-mfcl2750dw/windows.rst

   :cmdmenu:`⌘ --> settings --> printers --> add a printer or scanner` or Manual install, see :ref:`printing-brother-mfcl2750dw-windows-manual-install`.

-iPrint&Scan
-***********
-Enables all scanning options when using the scanning feature.

-Download and extract **Brother iPrint&Scan** from the `Support Site`_.
-Install.

-.. gui:: Disable Analytics Reporting
-  :nav:    ⌘ --> iprint & scan
-  :path:   settings -> product information
-  :value0: ☐, send information
-  :value1: ☐, check for software updates
-  :update: 2021-01-09

-  Read the disable wording carefully.

-.. gui:: Disable Report Sharing
-  :nav:    ⌘ --> iprint & scan --> select your machine --> Brother Analytics
-  :path:   configure
-  :value0:  , {DISABLE}
-  :update: 2021-01-09

-  Read the disable wording carefully.

 ControlCenter4
 **************
-Enables advanced post-scanning options.
-Generally this can be done by other applications.
-Not recommended.
+Advanced post-scanning options.
+Generally this can be done by other applications. **Not** recommended.

 .. dropdown:: ControlCenter4 Install
   :container: + shadow